01-edu/public/subjects/devops/auto-exec-bin/README.md

 ### Hints

-`PATH` environment variable is a variable where the shell search for the binaries for the execution. when you put a command the shell will search for binary in `PATH` folders
+`PATH` environment variable is a variable where the shell search for the binaries for the execution.

+When you put a command the shell will search for binary in `PATH` folders

 ![auto binary exec](https://assets.01-edu.org/devops-branch/auto-exec-diagram.png)